spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v4x.md

 <img src="/ocean/_media/tools-openshift-4x-04.png" />

-Step 3: Set up Connectivity
+##  Step 3: Set up Connectivity

+>**Important**: If a banner displays "Both old and Enhanced Controllers are running.
+Deactivate the Old Controller so the Enhanced Controller can function," before installing, see [Ocean Controller V2](https://docs.spot.io/ocean/tutorials/ocean-controller-v2) and deactivate the old Ocean Controller (V1).

 1. Create a Spot token or use an existing one.
 2. Install the Ocean Controller Pod.
 Learn more about the Ocean Controller Pod and Ocean's anatomy here.